Frequently Asked Questions

-A Caribbean Medical University is recognized in the same way as any other medical schools in the Caribbean.
-It is recognized by the Government of Curacao and the Government of the Netherlands Antilles.
+A Caribbean Medical University is recognized in the same way as any other medical school in the Caribbean.
+It is recognized by the Government of Curacao.

-CMU is enlisted by the Education Commission of Foreign Medical Graduates (ECFMG) and World Health Organization (WHO) as an approved school so that our students are eligible to sit for the United States Medical Licensing Examinations (USMLE) as well as licensing examinations in other countries.
+CMU is enlisted by the Education Commission of Foreign Medical Graduates (ECFMG) and World Health Organization (WHO) as an approved school which makes our students eligible to sit for the United States Medical Licensing Examinations (USMLE) as well as licensing examinations in other countries.

 Q How was CMU established?

 A Caribbean Medical University was founded by professionals who had worked in medical education for many years.
 Those educators built upon their experience to establish the school and register it under the laws of Curacao.

 Q What states can CMU's graduates be licensed in?

 A In general all our graduates are eligible for licensure in the United States.
 Each State in the four territories that make up the United States have individual State licensing requirements.
 All States require ECFMG certification for international medical school graduates, which includes passing Steps I and II of the United States Medical Licensing Exam, passing the clinical skills assessment tests, and having successfully completed three years of residency training.

 Each State has individual requirements relating to such areas as: number of undergraduate credits received, age of the applicant, moral character of the applicant, etc. CMU's educational standards will provide you with the necessary skills to pass the requisite examinations and to obtain a residency training position and licensure in those States.

 Q What is the advantage of CMU over the other Caribbean medical schools?

 A We have to honestly admit that as a new school we have a long way to go to create a reputation of a well established school, however there are still some advantages that CMU has over the others.
 Let us list them: